Richard Wright (author)

 Richard Nathaniel Wright (September 4, 1908 – November 28, 1960) was an American author of novels, short stories, poems, and non-fiction.
-Much of his literature concerns racial themes, especially related to the plight of African Americans during the late 19th to mid-20th centuries suffering discrimination and violence.
+Much of his literature concerns racial themes, especially related to the plight of African Americans during the late 19th to mid 20th centuries suffering discrimination and violence.
+His best known works include the novella collection Uncle Tom's Children (1938), the novel Native Son (1940), and the memoir Black Boy (1945).
 Literary critics believe his work helped change race relations in the United States in the mid-20th century.

 Early life and education

-Childhood in the South
+Childhood in the US South

-Richard Wright had the memoir, Black Boy, as it covers the interval in his life from 1912 until May 1936.
 Richard Nathaniel Wright was born on September 4, 1908, at Rucker's Plantation, between the train town of Roxie and the larger river city of Natchez, Mississippi.
 He was the son of Nathan Wright, a sharecropper, and Ella (Wilson), a schoolteacher.
 His parents were born free after the Civil War; both sets of his grandparents had been born into slavery and freed as a result of the war.
 Each of his grandfathers had taken part in the U.S. Civil War and gained freedom through service: his paternal grandfather, Nathan Wright, had served in the 28th United States Colored Troops; his maternal grandfather, Richard Wilson, escaped from slavery in the South to serve in the U.S. Navy as a Landsman in April 1865.